nordiCode/project-talks/wordladder-server/README.md

 # WordLadder Solver

-#### Responds to post requests with a list of the shortest path between two five letter words.
+#### A haskell scotty app that Responds to post requests with a list of strings that is the shortest path between two five letter words.

 #### If haskell is not installed visit this link https://www.haskell.org/ghcup/install/